NENA911/NG911GISDataModel/postgresql/README.md

 ### Creating a schema

-Creating a schema is an optional step, however, the SQL scripts assume that a `nena` schema has been created.
-If you plan to use the `public` schema, the SQL scripts will need to be modified.
-Expand the section based on your database management tool of
+Creating a schema is an optional step, however, the SQL scripts are designed for a `nena` schema.
+If you plan to use the `public` schema, the SQL scripts that create the tables and initial data will need to be modified.
+Please see each document's **Modifications** section for further details.
+Expand the section based on your database management tool of choice:
-choice:

 <details>
 <summary>psql Instructions</summary>